ngromeconf/ngrome-website/src/content/workshops/2024-06-25-1-cloudnary-for-angular.md

 title: 'Speed-up your media-rich Angular applications'
 description: "In today’s media-rich digital landscape, efficient and seamless media management is crucial for delivering outstanding user experiences.
 This workshop is designed to provide Angular developers with a comprehensive understanding of Cloudinary’s powerful Angular SDK and its extensive features.
 We will also spend a lot of time talking about web performance best practices for media heavy applications - making sure that those Core Web Vitals scores are all in the green!

-Cloudinary’s Angular SDK simplifies the integration of media assets into Angular applications, offering a wide range of capabilities for efficient media management.
+Cloudinary’s Angular SDK simplifies the integration of media assets into Angular applications, offering a wide range of capabilities for efficient media management."

-"
 date: '2024-06-25'
 time: '9am-1pm'
 recipients: For all